uneuro/Magento-cleaner/README.md

 #Todo

-  - Add compatibility with Magento2
+  - Add compatibility for Magento2
   - Collect statistics / generate nice report.
   - Add foreach exluded logrotate a specific logrotate of 1 year
   - Detect vars from external data like a file configuration in app/etc/